BayTech-CSUMB/What-Can-We-Play-Today/README.txt

 ## Feedback and Contributions

 Feedback is always welcome!
+If you'd like to contribute to the project, please fork the repository and create a pull request.

 ## License

 This project is licensed under the MIT License.

----

-This README provides a concise overview of the site and its functionalities.
-Adjustments can be made based on any additional specific details or requirements.